 – Greaves: “I also speculate that every night in sleep the mind goes through these physical recollections of the day and disposes of those that are of little consequence and will not help ensure survival of that individual.”

 – Max, quoting Tononi: “The sleeping brain seems to weed out redundant or unnecessary synapses or connections.
 So the purpose of sleep may be to help us remember what’s important, by letting us forget what’s not.”

-Science is still searching for a full understanding of the brain but we don’t need to wait for that to know what to do: when we are overwhelmed with information, confused and going nuts, our best move is to take a nap.
+Science is still searching for a full understanding of the brain but we don’t need to wait for that to know what to do.
+When information overwhelms us, making us confused and going nuts, our best move is to take a nap.